T1 - Is It Right for You?

 Many customers are very price sensitive and cannot afford the cost of a T1 line which can be as much as 20 times more expensive than a DSL connection.
 Residential customers who are most conscious to price should not consider a T1 circuit unless they have a business reason to pay for such a circuit and cannot access DSL service.
 Most people don't realize that a DSL connection can be just as fast as a T1 at 1.5Mbps.
 The shortcoming of DSL is that it is oversubscribed.
 This means there is a finite amount of bandwidth available and a customer's speed can decline if other customers in the neighborhood decide to use their service.
 SDSL (Synchronous DSL) is a business class DSL and is ranked as a higher priority than residential DSL or ADSL (Asynchronous DSL).
 This means it is not oversubscribed to the extent than ADSL and is subject to fewer bandwidth restrictions.
 In short, if cost is your critical factor, go with DSL.
 If reliability is the critical factor, buy a dedicated T1 and don't be afraid of the T1 line cost.

-We specialize in Geneva T1 Pricing.
-This page is a short list of the products specifically offered by T1Market in Geneva.
+We connect you with Geneva Frame Relay.
+This page is a quick list of the products specifically offered by T1Market in Geneva.

-Going forward, our goal is to continuously enhance our product offerings.
-We now supply business products normally employed by bigger companies, namely: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our providers also offer complimentary managed Cisco routers for multi-year contracts.
-Mainly, our objective is to build a bond with you - our customer - that will certainly last for years to come.
-Acquiring your trust is just what we do all the time.
-Saving you money on affordable Ethernet services is how we keep it.
+Going forward, our wish is to continually improve our product offerings.
+We now supply business items typically used by larger companies, particularly: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our suppliers even supply free managed Cisco routers for multi-year contracts.
+Mainly, our objective is to develop a bond with you - our customer - that will definitely last for years to come.
+Obtaining your trust is exactly what we do all the time.
+Saving you cash on low-cost Ethernet services is exactly how we keep it.